lewiswolf/kac_drumset/readme.md

 	An abstract base class for a two dimensional manifold in Euclidean geometry.
 	'''

+	def __init__(self) -> None:
+		pass

 	@abstractmethod
 	class Settings(ShapeSettings, total=False):
 		'''
 		Settings to be used when generating.
 		'''

+	@property
 	@abstractmethod
 	def area(self) -> float:
 		'''
 		Calculate the area of a 2D manifold.
+This property should be used to scale the shape whenever it is set.
 		'''

+	@property
 	@abstractmethod
 	def centroid(self) -> tuple[float, float]:
 		'''
 		This algorithm is used to calculate the geometric centroid of a 2D manifold.
+This property should be used move the shape about the plane whenever it is set.
 		'''

 	@abstractmethod